K. Takahashi

 epistemic security

 Epistemic security protects the reliability of knowledge production and belief formation.
-This paper contributes one formal mechanism-level theory inside that broader area: how exposures change later diagnosability and why self-report may be insufficient.
+This cluster contributes one mechanism-level theory inside that broader area: how exposures change later diagnosability and why self-report may be insufficient.

 cognitive security